When Partnerships Cause Harm to Movement Efforts

 Talk with them about:

-You might want to show them a generational chart.
+You might want to show them a generational chart and explain more about what a movement looks like and how they grow.

-b.
-Do they have any other “agenda” that is a high priority for them?
+• Do they have any conflicting agenda that is a high priority for them?

-You have to think carefully about partnering with groups that have another agenda.
+You have to think carefully about partnering with groups that have their own agenda or vision.
 Maybe their goal is to distribute thousands of Christmas boxes to the poor.
 Or their vision might be to help refugees.

 Network with those who have other goals, but avoid partnerships.
 It will only drain your resources and energy.
 You will spend much time in meetings and activities that don’t take you closer to your goal of multiplying disciples and groups.

-– Are they willing to “pay the price” of doing things differently from traditional churches in the area?
+3) Are they willing to pay the price of doing things differently from traditional churches in the area?

-Many don’t understand that there is a cost to doing things in simple ways.
-When you allow ordinary believers to do the work of the ministry it often causes resistance and persecution.
+Many don’t understand there is a price to doing things in simple and reproducible ways.
+It is not monetary, but many times people do not understand you.
+Allowing ordinary believers to do the work of the ministry can cause resistance and even persecution from established churches.
 Will your partners stand with you when those things come up?

 Find The Right Partner, Or Stay Single

 I used to tell my daughters, “Don’t marry the first handsome guy that comes along.
-Better to stay single than be unhappily married.”
+It is better to stay single than be unhappily married.”

 What do you look for (or avoid) in a partnership?
 Do you have a story about a partnership that worked well?
-Please share in the comments below or on the Facebook page.
+Please share in the comments below or on the Dmms Frontier Missions Facebook page.

 1st Generation Skills